Authority: Student Affairs

 - Suspension of Eligibility: The administrator may temporarily revoke eligibility for extracurricular activities (except intercollegiate athletics) up to one year.
 The committee may temporarily or permanently revoke eligibility for extracurricular activities including intercollegiate athletics.

 - Failing Grade: The administrator (with concurrence of course instructor) or committee may assign a failing grade in an assignment, examination or course for cheating and other forms of academic dishonesty.
-The administrator (with concurrence of course instructor) or committee may assign a failing grade in an assignment, examination or course for violations of 3.4 Theft, 3.5 Fraud, 3.7 Trespassing, 3.13 Lying, 3.18 Forgery, or 3.19 Disruption, when such acts occur in relation to acts of academic dishonesty.
+The administrator (with concurrence of course instructor) or committee may assign a failing grade in an assignment, examination or course for violations of 3.4 Theft, 3.5 Fraud, 3.7 Intellectual Property Violation, 3.8 Trespassing, 3.14 Lying, 3.19 Forgery, or 3.20 Disruption, when such acts occur in relation to acts of academic dishonesty.
 Failing grades may be retroactively assigned when cheating and academic dishonesty are detected after course grades are posted or after a student withdraws from a course or withdraws, resigns, or graduates.
 A failing grade assigned after a student graduates that affects that student’s eligibility to graduate may result in a revocation of degree.

 - Suspension (Temporary Expulsion): The administrator may suspend a student for a period not to exceed one calendar year.
 The committee may suspend a student for a period not to exceed two calendar years.
 A suspended student is immediately barred from campus until the suspension expires or the sanction is overturned on appeal, if applicable.
 Once the suspension is complete and the conduct issue resolved, the student may return to the University subject to normal admission and enrollment eligibility factors.